The Rossum Project / Papers / Calculations / Compendium

 Then velocity and position calculations are given by

-Taking and as the specified velocity vectors at the initial point and final point
+the specified velocity vectors at the initial point and final point

 Let